Behavioral Economics

 Selection Bias at the Carnival

 Monday, April 21st, 2008This last weekend my university campus was open to prospective students and their families.
 Following the spring football game, the university hosted a small carnival with amusement rides and traditional carnival games.
 I went with a couple friends who satisfied their inner thrill-seeker with a ride on the ferris wheel.
-However, I […]
+However, I was able to […]

 Skin in the Game